ArchanaRohilla/Pewlett-Hackard-Analysis/README.md

 	INNER JOIN salaries as s
 	ON (ce.emp_no = s.emp_no);

-	--Refer to titles_retirees.csv in Data folder.
+	* Refer to titles_retirees.csv in Data folder.
 	SELECT * FROM titles_retirees;

 ### List of Only the Most Recent Titles